CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+1. Helps us to share information/code
+2. Allows others to contribute to the same projecct and propose changes
+3. Enables us to save our work with checkpoints so we can go back
 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You 'host' a copy of that repository as your own so you can make changes to it.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You copy/download the repository from Github onto your computer

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+A proposal of your changes/work and a request for someone to review/merge that work

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see and track all the changes made in a repository

 ## Question 13